 There are two main model versions of the Sega Saturn, plus multiple motherboard revisions.
 Luckily, all can use the same RGB SCART cable!
 Please scroll down for more information:

-Sega Saturn NTSC RGB SCART cable – UK Seller – PAL users get “sync on luma”, everyone else (including NTSC) select “NTSC csync”
+Sega Saturn RGB SCART cable – UK Seller– PAL users MUST select “sync on luma”, everyone else select “NTSC csync”

 There were two models of the Saturn released, each one having different motherboard revisions.
 The best way to tell the difference in models is the oval vs. round buttons and the “Sega” logo on the front (as shown in the picture below).
 Please click on the picture if you’d like a more detailed explanation, as well as some comparison pictures: